f5devcentral/ai-stepbystep-lab/docs/class1/module4/lab1.rst

      ✔ Container aigw-processors-demo    Started                                                                                                       0.5s
      ✔ Container aigw                    Started

 It might take a couple minutes for the containers to fully load.
-You can check status with **docker ps**
+You can check status with **docker ps**.
+If one of the containers never gets there, run **docker compose restart**.

 .. code-block:: bash